gosling-lang/gosling-docs/Advanced-Tutorial.md

 ## Semantic Zooming

-[Semantic zoom](https://github.com/gosling-lang/gosling.js/wiki/Documentation#semantic-zooming) allows users to switch between different visualizations of the same data through zooming in/out.
+Apart from the default zoom and pan interactions, [semantic zoom](https://github.com/gosling-lang/gosling.js/wiki/Documentation#semantic-zooming) is supported in Gosling and allows users to switch between different visualizations of the same data through zooming in/out.
 When zooming in, the same data will be represented in a different way in which more details are shown.

 Let's say, for this visualization, we want text annotations to show up when zooming in.
 We add `text` marks to the `superpose` property and specify when the `text` marks should appear through the `visibility` property.